 My ten favorite quotes from I Read It, But I Don’t Get It by Chris Tovani, (2001) are:

 Quotes cited from “I Read It, But I Don’t Get It” follow this format: (Page Number).

 1. … kids of any age and background who are treated with respect, trusted to be brilliant and shown how to be more proficient readers and writers, will dramatically surpass our highest expectations. (ix)

 Comment: My students prove this statement true to me every year without fail… I need to quit worrying about those “damned” standardized tests so much and just teach them how to become self-directed learners.

 2. I once heard a middle school language arts teacher complain that she was sick and tired of trying to teach kids how to read.
 She hated the cliché that all teachers are teachers of reading.
 (7)

 Comment: This is the one quote from the book that caused a paradigm shift in the way I view myself as a teacher.
 As Cris points out numerous times, throughout this book, it is the responsibility of all teachers to teach kids how to read at all grade levels and in all subjects.
-Teachers frequently make assumptions about what students know or should already know, and more often than not, students don’t know; especially when it comes to reading skill-sets.
+Teachers frequently make assumptions about what students know or should already know, and more often than not, students don’t know; especially when it comes to reading skill-sets and reading comprehension.